Wildsong/geoserver-compose/README.md

 ## Prerequisites

 You need to have working copies of docker and docker-compose.
-So far I have only tested on Debian Stretch.
+So far I have only tested on Debian.

 ## The start up steps